 What’s more, it’s very inexpensive, scenic and adventurous.

-So here’s how we travelled from Bali to Java and our experience of it.
+So here’s how we travelled from Bali to Yogyakarta by train and our experience of it.

 We’d heard of some pretty horrible stories of the bus rides to Gilimanuk with mad drivers etc so we opted for a private car.

 Don’t get us wrong, we’re budget travellers and been on some pretty hair raising journeys but on this occasion, it just didn’t seem right to go the bus option and plus all the timings worked out wrong for us being in Ubud.

 It’s easy to find someone to drive you to Gilimanuk but we were lucky to have a friend who lent us their full-time driver for a very reasonable cost for the drive to the port.